AIHubCentral/docs/assets/Realtime Voice Changer/Local/Applio Realtime.md

 ## Introduction
 :::

-- Applio is an all-in-one RVC (Retrieval-based-Voice-Conversion) software that includes a powerful Realtime module for live voice changing.
+- Applio is an all-in-one RVC (Retrieval-based-Voice-Conversion) software that in v3.5.0 introduced a powerful Realtime tab for live voice changing.

 - This guide focuses on the Applio Realtime interface, for Realtime Voice Changing.
+It will link to the guides to setup Applio.

 - RVC does **NOT** mean Realtime Voice Changer.
 RVC means Retrieval-based-Voice-Conversion.